Gillibrand calls Trump a 'bully' trying to silence her and his accusers

 The president has forcefully denied all the allegations.

-Trump also called Gillibrand a "lightweight" and a "total flunky" for Senate Minority Leader Chuck Schumer, who also represents New York, in his tweet — a day after she called on the president to resign amid a series of sexual misconduct and assault allegations against him.
+In his tweet, Trump also called Gillibrand a "lightweight" and a "total flunky" for Senate Minority Leader Chuck Schumer, who along with Gillibrand represents New York.
+It came a day after she called on the president to resign amid a series of sexual misconduct and assault allegations against him.

-Gillibrand responded, calling the president's tweet a "sexist smear" attempting to "silence my voice" and others who have accused him of sexual misconduct.
+Gillibrand hit back at the president, calling the tweet a "sexist smear" attempting to "silence my voice" and others who have accused him of sexual misconduct.

+When asked on "Today" whether she read innuendo in the tweet, Gillibrand replied: "Certainly, that's how I and many people read it."

-White House Press Secretary Sarah Huckabee Sanders told reporters that Trump's tweet was intended as a critique of the current campaign finance system and special interests that he's long-complained dominate Washington.
+White House Press Secretary Sarah Huckabee Sanders told reporters on Tuesday that Trump's tweet was intended as a critique of the current campaign finance system and special interests that he's long-complained dominate Washington.

 His phrasing was in no way sexist, Sanders insisted, because he's used it before in reference to both male and female lawmakers in the past.